gypsydave5/gypsydave5.github.io/_posts/2017-06-24-modularity.md

 But as we're not writing programs - we're just writing parts of programs - we don't have to worry about the requirement for generalization (that can come later if at all).
-And integration is eased if we make the modules truely independent of each other.
+That integration is eased internally if we make the modules truely independent of each other.

+Like Lego blocks - some are small and general (think a 3x4 flat piece), or small and specific (think a laser gun), but they're all small and easy to integrate with each other.

 [^1]: For 'awesome' read 'adequate'.
 [^2]: Barely anything is its own reward.
 Maybe pizza.
-[^3]: Rich Hickey's classic "We say, “I can make a change because I have tests.”
-Who does that?
-Who drives their car around banging into the guard rails!?".
-[^4]: From the Latin _com_ together, and _prehendere_ grasp.
+[^3]: From the Latin _com_ together, and _prehendere_ grasp.
+It's literally easier to hold stuff together when it's small.

 [UnixPhil]: https://en.wikipedia.org/wiki/Unix_philosophy